maclong9/dots/keyboard-agent/README.md

 - CGEventCreateKeyboardEvent() for virtual key injection
 - CGEventCreateScrollWheelEvent() for scroll event generation
 - Uses system() calls for app launching
-- Runs as system LaunchDaemon for system-wide keyboard access
+- Runs as system Launchagent for system-wide keyboard access
-- Logs to `/var/log/keyboard_daemon.log` and syslog
+- Logs to `/var/log/keyboard_agent.log` and syslog

 ## Troubleshooting

-- **Daemon not starting**: Check permissions and Input Monitoring access
+- **agent not starting**: Check permissions and Input Monitoring access
-- **Keys not working**: Verify daemon is running with `make status`
+- **Keys not working**: Verify agent is running with `make status`
 - **App launching not working**: Ensure applications are installed and accessible
 - **Scrolling not working**: Check for conflicting scroll settings in System Preferences
-- **Permission denied**: Ensure daemon has Input Monitoring permissions
+- **Permission denied**: Ensure agent has Input Monitoring permissions
 - **Build errors**: Install Xcode command line tools: `xcode-select --install`

 > [!NOTE]